pkarsy/CC1101_RF/README.md

 Arduino library for Texas Instruments CC1101 chip.
 * Based on [elechouse library](https://github.com/simonmonk/CC1101_arduino), with many additions.
 * Works with the latest Arduino IDE(1.8.12) and with Platformio IDE (1.10.0).
 * Works with any SPI bus provided by the platform or with SoftwareSPI.
-You can even connect 2 CC1101 modules to the same ISP bus, only CSN and GDO0(optional) need to be on different MCU pins.
+2 CC1101 modules can be connected to the same ISP bus, only CSN and GDO0(optional) need to be on different MCU pins.
 * Tested to be working with Atmega328(3.3V variants), STM32f103(BluePill both SPI busses) and both arduino cores, esp8266(NodeMCU).
 It is not using any MCU specific code.
 It is expected to work after pin tweaking on almost any architecture arduino is ported.
 * The developer chooses directly the exact frequency.
 This is better than choosing the base frequency and selecting channels.
 The ISM bands (especially outside US) are very narrow and choosing the right frequency is crusial.
 It is the duty of the developer however to use the available bandwith efficiently and to comply with the national and international standards about radio transmission.
 * 4800 and 38000 baudrates.
 More can be added but these seem to be ok.